Five benefits of flexible electronics for displays and sensors

 Light and thin

 Display thickness and weight are especially important features for applications that require large area displays such as automotive and digital signage.
-Using a plastic substrate (instead of glass) in combination with organic transistors helps make the whole stack very thin.
-For example at FlexEnable we use low-cost plastic substrates such as PET and TAC which are just a fraction of a tenth of a millimetre thick.
+Using a flexible substrate (instead of glass) in combination with organic transistors helps make the whole stack very thin.
+For example at FlexEnable we use low-cost bio-based substrates such as TAC (tri acetyl cellulose) which are just a fraction of a tenth of a millimetre thick.
 As a result the entire OLCD is just 0.3mm thick (without the backlight).
 Moreover, the thinness and flexibility of OLCD enables bezel-less displays through curved edges and folded borders.
 This brings huge value in applications like notebooks and tablets where borderless means bigger displays for the same sized device.
 The extreme thinness of TAC substrates also brings optical advantages to OLCD.

 One property of flexible electronics which deserves to be highlighted is their robustness.
 This makes a great difference for applications such as wearables, notebooks and other consumer electronics which traditionally feature glass-based displays or sensors.
-Incorporating an unbreakable active plastic display could become a unique selling point for consumers.
+Incorporating an unbreakable, glass-free active matrix display could become a unique selling point for consumers.

 The processes and materials for manufacturing flexible electronics differ, but the aim is to make them lower cost than conventional electronics.
 Roll to roll printing has been long considered the ultimate approach to the cost-effective manufacture of electronics over large and small areas.
 It will remove the waste of materials currently incurred in factories and will drive product costs down.
 However, there are a few steps to overcome before roll to roll printing becomes the norm.